 Elder abuse will not stop on its own.
 Someone else needs to step in and help.
 Many older people are too ashamed to report mistreatment.
 Or, they’re afraid if they make a report it will get back to the abuser and make the situation worse.

 If you think someone you know is being abused—physically, emotionally, or financially—talk with him or her when the two of you are alone.
 You could say you think something is wrong and you’re worried.
 Offer to take him or her to get help, for instance, at a local adult protective services agency.

 Many local, State, and national social service agencies can help with emotional, legal, and financial problems.

 Most States require that doctors and lawyers report elder mistreatment.
 Family and friends can also report it.
 Do not wait.
 Help is available.

 Most physical wounds heal in time.
 But, any type of mistreatment can leave the abused person feeling fearful and depressed.
 Sometimes, the victim thinks the abuse is his or her fault.
 Protective services agencies can suggest support groups and counseling that can help the abused person heal the emotional wounds.

-National Adult Protective Services
+National Adult Protective Services Association